About Health Insurance

 - Your sibling under 25, who doesn't have a partner and is dependent on you for financial support on any day of the year

-Health funds also have different rules and classifications for a dependent child.
-It’s best to speak with us about who can be listed as a dependent child on the policy you’re looking at.
+Health funds also have different rules and classifications for a dependent child which may impact the policies available to you.
+It's best to speak with us about who can be listed as a dependent child on the policy you're looking at.

 How do I claim the rebate?